newvicx/piwebasync/docs/Advanced Usage.md

 ## Websockets

 The `WebsocketClient` was built with data streaming services in mind.
-Lets explore some of the more advanced features by building a pseudo code outline for a simple streaming service.
+Lets explore some of the more advanced features by building a pseudo code concept for a simple streaming service.

 ### Application Overview